mdarfan357/Automated-WebScraping/README.md

 The issue with this project would be its Scalability.
 In order to prepare a dataset that has all the products hosted on an eCommerce website that an ordinary consumer would need, one would require a lot of computational resources which is not available to me as a student.
 Most of the resources used in this project is free.
 More over, there might also be other ways of doing this project.

 Alternate way of doing the same data scraping would be to use an API that fetches data for you.
 One such API is [Amazon Price API](https://rapidapi.com/ajmorenodelarosa/api/amazon-price1/).
-This was the more easy way of doing the data mining process but I as a developer wanted to use web scraping and CD to create my own dataset from scratch.
+This was the more easy way of doing the data collection process, but I choose to use web scraping and CD to create my own dataset from scratch.